ManicMiners/docs/_pages/DATSectionminers.md

 ## TRANSLATION

-Required field, it provides the translation (offset), rotations, and scale for the vehicle.
-The editor will automatically compute these values for you so that the vehicle is correctly placed on the floor tiles.
-By changing these values you may manually bury part or all of a vehicle or cause it to float in the air.
-Vehicles that are not correctly placed on the floor may be unusable.
+Required field, it provides the translation (offset), rotations, and scale for the miner.
+The editor will automatically compute these values for you so that the miner is correctly placed on the floor tiles.
+By changing these values you may manually bury part or all of a miner or cause it to float in the air.
+Miners that are not correctly placed on the floor may be unusable.

 Format:
 ```